zeevmoney/atom-node/README.md

 ### v1.6.0
 - Changed flow control to make it more clear and reliable (see [Usage](#usage))
 - Removed FlushOnExit param - tracker will always try to flush on exit
-- Added a tracking timeout option (may cause data loss) - works only on non-blocking mode
+- Added a tracking timeout option - works only on non-blocking mode
 - Added a blocking / non-blocking toggle.
 - Tracker flush mechanism now emits events on: stop, first retry, empty & error
 - onError callback replaced with "error" event.